bartmichu/zfs-scenarios/replication-usb-zrepl/README.md

-# ZFS Replication - USB Replication with zrepl
+# ZFS Replication - USB backup with zrepl

 **The scenario:**

-**System contains a ZFS pool that needs to be backed up to an encrypted USB drive.
-Different retention policies should be applied: the source pool retains a shorter snapshot history to conserve local space, while the target USB pool maintains a longer archival history.**
+**The system contains a ZFS pool or datasets that needs to be backed up to an encrypted USB drive. zrepl is responsible for creating, replicating, and pruning snapshots.
+Snapshot creation and pruning are handled automatically, while replication must be initiated manually.
+Different retention policies should be applied: the source pool retains a shorter snapshot history to conserve local space, while the target USB pool maintains a longer archival history.
+Both the encrypted-send-to-untrusted-receiver and send-plain-encrypt-on-receive use cases are supported.**

 ## 1. Install required packages